Soul Calibur 2

 Over 15 years later,

-and Soul Calibur 2 is still a completely unique fighting game experience
+and SC2 is still a completely unique fighting game experience

 and very competitive fighting game (deserving of a better